 What sort of vaginal issues should women be prepared for as they exit the menopause?
 What can postmenopausal women do to help themselves down below?
 Menopause expert and Food Scientist Susie Debice tells all…

 Hot flushes, night sweats, mood swings, low sex drive, weight gain — the menopause is truly a rollercoaster for our bodies and emotions.
 So, it really doesn’t seem fair that once women make it through the other side of the menopause, there can be a number of vaginal issues present themselves.

-You are officially postmenopausal when your symptoms have settled down and you have been free from periods for 12 months or longer.
-You might be about to breathe a sign of relief but before you go putting your feet up it’s time for a heads up that you could experience some uncomfortable changes within your vagina.
+You are officially classed as postmenopausal when you have been free from periods for 12 months or longer.
+But, before you breathe a sigh of relief, be braced for some potentially uncomfortable changes within your vagina.